sebastianbergmann/phpunit-documentation-english/src/installation.rst

 Manual Download of PHAR
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can simply download a release of PHPUnit packaged as a PHP archive and immediately use it:
+You can download a release of PHPUnit packaged as a PHP archive and immediately use it:

 .. code::